By Michele Drake, FAE

 There is a huge movement of people quitting birth control right now.
 So many people are seeing the value of avoiding synthetic hormones in order to learn their natural cycles.
 Here is a list of common experiences that people report as they go through the transition.

 Remember that for most hormonal birth control users, ovulation has not occurred for the duration of use.
 After quitting hormonal birth control, the timeline for the return of fertility varies.
 Users of Mirena will likely have a faster return of fertility and users of Depo-Provera may have a long wait.

 Most likely, when your period returns, it will feel similar to the way it was before you began using hormonal birth control.

 If you initially went on birth control to treat endometriosis, PCOS, PMS symptoms, or acne, it is extremely likely that any symptoms you had before will surface again.
 This is because hormonal birth control does not actually fix or cure these ailments- it only silences them.

 But, don’t get discouraged.
-Most of the ailments listed above are symptoms of hormonal imbalance, which can be identified through fertility awareness and corrected with support from a healthcare provider.
+Most of the ailments listed above are symptoms of hormonal imbalance, which can be identified through fertility awareness and be corrected with support from a healthcare provider.

-Weight gain and weight loss can occur when you transition off of hormonal birth control.
+Weight gain and weight loss can occur when you transition off hormonal birth control.
 Often, people gain weight on birth control as a result of insulin-resistance.
 This is a hormonal imbalance that can be treated.

-Changes of Libido:
+Changes in Libido: